-After building houses for about two years, I went on to join the HFHI Disaster Corps team.
-I returned to New Orleans for additional disaster response work and was then deployed at an affiliate in Lake Charles, La.
+After building houses for about two years, I went on to join the Disaster Corps team.
+I returned to New Orleans for additional disaster response work and was then deployed at an affiliate in Lake Charles, Louisiana.
 I also traveled to Ipswitch, Queensland, Australia, to assist their affiliate after damaging floods and tornadoes.

 My philosophy on disaster relief work and volunteering is that I cannot do everything but I can do a little.
 I find that many people have difficulty doing disaster work because they are not mentally flexible and that they expect other countries to follow American cultural norms.
 I find people in stressful situations like disasters focus on themselves and I need to help them wherever possible.
 Hopefully I can do that.